|

 beings, including children,

-burnt alive while
+alive while jeering groups

-“patriotic” and pious frenzy; women gang-raped,
+danced gleefully around in “patriotic” and pious frenzy; women

 the eyes of at least one prisoner gouged out; bodies dragged and